A Life Remembered

 Get DirectionsRemembering together

 We continue to remember Terry Bell with love, respect and gratitude.
-Memorial details will be communicated on this page soon.
+The memorial service will be held at the Masque Theatre, Muizenberg on Friday, 8 May 2026.
 In the meantime, please share a memory or tribute using the Public Tributes section below.

 Public Tributes